J-Wengler/NLP_Paper/manuscript.md

 4. Retrieved the abstract associated with each Series.
 5. Extracted *n* keywords from the abstract using a given keyword-extraction technique.
 6. Loaded the word-vector model and extracted a vector for each training and test instance.
-7. Used the XYZ method [TODO: Please describe in conceptual terms] to estimate which test instances were most similar to the training instances associated with the given phenotypic category.[TODO: What did we do with the training instances that were not associated with the phenotypic category?]
+7. Used the XYZ method [TODO: Please describe in conceptual terms] to estimate the similarity between each test instance and the training instances associated with the given phenotypic category.[TODO: What did we do with the training instances that were not associated with the phenotypic category?]

-        i.
-Six scripts that correspond to SciSpaCy, BioWordVec, FastTextWiki, SpaCy, FastTextSkipGram, and FastTextCBOW are run.
-Each of these scripts takes the following three arguments : number of keywords, vector size, and number of STARGEO articles.
-Each script performs the following steps:
-            a.
-All candidate articles from STARGEO are queried
-            b.
-The specific word vector model is loaded (SciSpaCy, BioWordVec, ...)
-            c.
-For each query and keyword combination findSimilarity() is run in Helper.py and added to a multiprocessing thread.
-This script prints to an output file the calculated similarity of each article using each combination
-            d.
-The top 1,10 and 100 articles are returned to compare against the articles that STARGEO previously identified as related.
+8. Calculate the proportion of the top 1, 10, and 100 test instances that STARGEO had previously identified as being relevant to the phenotypic category.

+[TODO: Please move to the Discussion section.]
 The results contained within this paper are from a reduced set of all STARGEO articles (266) plus an additional 1000 randomly queried articles from GEO.
 The purpose for performing the reduced set was the full 41,823 article corpus from STARGEO ran for over one month and we were not able to complete the full testing.
 A reduced corpus of 1000 articles allowed us to compare the various methods head to head without the need for extensively long wait times.
 However the analysis is set up in such a way as to allow the researcher to easily change the amount of articles used in the analysis.

 ### Code availability

-All model evaluation is performed in a Docker container to allow other researchers to perform the same analysis described in this section [@doi:10.1145/2723872.2723882].
-The Docker image used to build the container is the python:3.8.5 image available on the Docker website [@url:https://hub.docker.com/_/python].
-Running the Docker container as pulled from github will run a bash script that performs the following steps.
+All code that we used to perform this analysis have been deposited in GitHub (https://github.com/J-Wengler/NLP_Paper).
+To facilitate reproducibility, the analysis is executed within a Docker container[@doi:10.1145/2723872.2723882].
+We used version 3.8.5 of the Python programming language (https://python.org).

 ## Results {.page_break_before}